awslabs/aws-lambda-rust-runtime/README.md

 ### Cargo Lambda

 [Cargo Lambda](https://crates.io/crates/cargo-lambda) provides a local server that emulates the AWS Lambda control plane.
 This server works on Windows, Linux, and MacOS.
-I the root of your Lambda project, run the subcommand `cargo lambda start` to start the server.
+In the root of your Lambda project, run the subcommand `cargo lambda start` to start the server.
 Your function will be compiled when the server receives the first request to process.
 Use the subcommand `cargo lambda invoke` to send requests to your function.
 The `start` subcommand will watch your function's code for changes, and it will compile it every time you save the source after making changes.

 You can read more about how [cargo lambda start](https://github.com/calavera/cargo-lambda#start) and [cargo lambda invoke](https://github.com/calavera/cargo-lambda#invoke) work on the [project's README](https://github.com/calavera/cargo-lambda#cargo-lambda).